esandeepchoudary/emailbreach-check/readme.md

 - Uses the LeakCheck.io public API (no authentication required)
 - Email validation is performed using regex pattern matching

+## Acknowledgments

+This tool uses the [LeakCheck.io](https://leakcheck.io/) public API.
+Special thanks to LeakCheck for providing free access to their breach database, making it possible to check email security easily and efficiently.

 ## Example Output

 ```